joebew42/ex_chat/README.md

 ### DOING

+- As user I can subscribe to a chat room so that I can receive all the messages sent

 ### TODO

-- A user can subscribe to a chat room
-- Everytime a message is sent to that chat room, all the subscribed user get notified about that message